KUL-RSDA/AquaCrop/README.md

 5. Related to 4: increased tolerance of two if statements:
      * `global.f90:6661`
      * `simul.f90:4605`
+6. Addition of new global strings introduced in v7.2 in the function _InitializeGlobalStrings_

 The first three points are outlined and discussed in the open PR https://github.com/KUL-RSDA/AquaCrop/pull/352.
 The output of the Ottawa test case remains fundamentally identical, except for writing rounding differences.
 This output has been upated.